BerryMathDevelopmentTeam/BerryMath/doc/vm/bytecode.md

 | 03 | NUL | Null |
 | 04 | UND | Undefined |

-## Explanation of Address
-bp register points to address 0x00000002 in initial state, sp points to address 0x00000002

 ## Notes
 - When push null type, object type and undefined type are used, the value after push null is 0 of 1 byte.
 - Push OBJ, 0 is to push an empty object into the stack。